learn-co-curriculum/ruby-oo-fundamentals-instance-methods/README.md

 fido.sit # NoMethodError: undefined method `sit' for #<Dog:0x007fa4e9a9e8a0>
 ```

-In the same manner, instance methods, the methods that belong to particular instances of particular classes, are not globally evocable like procedural methods, they cannot be called without an instance.
+In the same manner, instance methods, the methods that belong to particular instances of particular classes, are not globally evocable like procedural methods.
+They cannot be called without an instance.

 ```ruby
 class Dog